usaid-cs/yesterday-i-learned/random.md

 - [Anker](https://en.wikipedia.org/wiki/Anker_%28electronics%29) was originally a battery packaging company, i.e. one that buys batteries, and then repackages them to become laptop batteries or battery packs.
 - Skylake CPUs have PAUSE instructions that are 140 cycles long instead of the usual 10 cycles long.
 This is, however, [not a bug](https://aloiskraus.wordpress.com/2018/06/16/why-skylakex-cpus-are-sometimes-50-slower-how-intel-has-broken-existing-code/), and programs that implement spinlocks should probably think about what they are doing, and then adjust the desired pause time as necessary.
 - Lots of databases, like BigTable and PostgreSQL, use the "definitely not in the set" property of Bloom filters to quickly check if something is definitely not in a row or column, before actually resorting to the disk.
-- The red in the [flag of France](https://en.wikipedia.org/wiki/Flag_of_France) is #EF4135, and the red in the [flag of Italy](https://en.wikipedia.org/wiki/Flag_of_Italy) is #CD212A, a slightly darker shade.
-The Italians also opted for _a darker shade of white_, #F4F5F0, instead of the usual #FFFFFF.
 - Norway is the first non-anglophone country in the [list of countries that search for the word "nigger" the most](https://trends.google.com/trends/explore?date=all&q=nigger) on Google.
 - For some reason, [almost all top universities speak English](https://www.topuniversities.com/university-rankings/world-university-rankings/2018).
 - [Paralympic curling doesn't sweep](https://www.youtube.com/watch?v=uxbKBcBt-7A), and instead of gliding forward with your curling stone, [there's a dude in his wheelchair holding _your_ wheelchair in place](http://paralympic.ca/wheelchair-curling) and you thrust the stone forward with a stick (so basically pool, since that stick is officially called the cue).